the-drunken-cod/Mob-Mementos/README.md

 <br>

 ## Modpack Policy
-You are free to use Mycomancy in any modpacks, public or private :)
+You are free to use Mob Talismans in any modpacks, public or private :)
 Just make sure you abide by [the Minecraft EULA](https://minecraft.net/en-us/eula), common sense, and [our license.](./LICENSE.txt)
-Please also [report any issues or suggestions](https://github.com/the-drunken-cod/mycomancy/issues), so we can improve the mod for you and other players and have better compatibility with other mods.
+Please also [report any issues or suggestions](https://github.com/the-drunken-cod/MobTalismans/issues), so we can improve the mod for you and other players and have better compatibility with other mods.

 <br>